acemod/ACE3/documentation/feature/medical-system.md

 ---
 layout: wiki
 title: Medical System
-description: ACE3 provide users with a more realistic medical system and comes in both a basic and advanced version.
+description: ACE3 provides users with a more realistic medical system and comes in both a basic and advanced version.
 Both versions have overlap but each have their own unique characteristics.
 group: feature
 order: 4
 category: realism
 parent: wiki
 ---
-**Disclaimer:** As the documentation for the medical system being extremely long it's highly advised to use the table of contents at the top right corner of the page.
+**Disclaimer:** With the documentation for the medical system being extremely long it's highly advised to use the table of contents at the top right corner of the page.

 ## 1. Overview
 ACE3 provides users with a more realistic medical system and comes in both a basic and an advanced version.
 This page will detail the differences between both systems and what they do as well as how to use them efficiently.